Towards Privacy-Guaranteed Label Unlearning in Vertical Federated Learning: Few-Shot Forgetting without Disclosure: Few-Shot Label Unlearning

 where

 The mixed coefficient $\lambda$ ranges from 0 to 1.
 The advantage of the manifold mixup approach lies in its ability to flatten the state distributions \citep{verma2019manifold}.
-Specifically, for each passive party $k$, mixup is applied to the forward embeddings $\{{H}^p_k = G_{\theta}(x_{k,i}^p)\}$ to generate numerous mixed embeddings $H_k'$.
-Subsequently, all passive parties transfer their respective mixed embeddings $H_k'$ to the active party.
+Once each passive party $k$ generates its local embeddings $H^{p,u}_{k,i} = G_{\theta_k}(x^{p,u}_{k,i})$, these embeddings are transmitted to the active party.
+The active party then constructs a set of synthesized embeddings $\vec H_k^u$ by performing manifold mixup among embeddings originating from the same passive party, ensuring consistency in the $\lambda$ value while avoiding any coordination among passive parties.
+Similarly, for the small data with the remaining label $\calD^{p,r}$, we also implement the manifold mixup to obtain the $\vec H_k^r$ and corresponding label $\vec y^r$ for the remaining accuracy recovery step.